chris-backes/urban-octo-telegram/README.md

         |-- css
             |--stlye.css
         |-- images
-            |-- four .jpg files and three .png files (and an addtional .jpg /for the READ me file)
+            |-- four .jpg files and three .png files (and an addtional .jpeg /for the READ me file)
 ```

 ## Cloning the repo